Tweet

 Visitors can view recreated bedrooms, dining rooms, and drawing rooms from the Georgian era plus a full working kitchen in the basement.

-Learn about cooking and food in the Georgian era by watching the live cooking demonstrations which are held daily in this historic kitchen.
+Learn about cooking and food in the Georgian era by watching the live cooking demonstrations which are held daily

 9. York Castle Museum